trustgraph-ai/pulumi-trustgraph-aws-rke/README.md

 `pulumi up` is a retryable command and will continue from where it left off.

+When the Pulumi scripts finish, the Kubernetes cluster will be running, with TrustGraph deployed, but there will be a little wait for initialisation to complete, which involves deploying storage and downloading containers.
+The above `get pod` command will let you check to see when all the PODs are running.
+Allow another ~30 seconds for application initialisation and you'll have a working system.

 ## Use the system

 To get access to TrustGraph using the `kube.cfg` file, set up some